(Written in 2000)

 sometimes at short notice.
 Terry Brace was involved with the organization of entertainment at prominent Bristol rock venue The Old Granary, and used

 to have a say in which bands were featured there; embryonic versions of Genesis, King Crimson and Yes, and of course Brace or Matthews would design

 the posters appertaining to these events.
 The partnership was related to a music agency and the two businesses were given the name Plastic Dog

 (graphics and music agency).
-The name was a joke at first (family dog!) but seemed to eventually became official.
+The name was a joke at first (family dog!), but eventually became official.
 Plastic Dog Graphics specialized in

-folk artists on the Village Thing label progressed to encompass internationally known artists via companies like United Artist Records, MCA Records,
+folk artists on the Village Thing label progressed to encompass internationally known artists via companies like United Artists Records, MCA Records,

 was to be the first of many.